School of Music

 Chamber Singers

-This mixed (SATB) chamber group is open to any student at DePauw regardless of major, but requires an audition to participate.
+This SATB chamber vocal ensemble is open to any student at DePauw regardless of major, but requires an audition to participate.
 In rigorous rehearsals, students learn repertoire of every level and of different eras, genres, and cultures, which facilitates the development of skills necessary in becoming an advanced choral singer and musician.
-A semester typically includes several joint performances with other choirs and ensembles of the School of Music.
+A semester typically includes several joint performances with other choirs and ensembles of the Institute of Music.
 This group also serves as a musical ambassador of the university for special occasions on and off campus.

 MUS 278